Harold Hill: Urban development

 Harold Hill was a planned community, conceived as part of the Greater London Plan in 1944 as a satellite town on the edge of the built up area.

 Land for the estate, which consisted of the remaining 850 acre of Dagnams, was purchased in 1947 by the London County Council.
 The rest of Dagnams had been sold off in 1919, with the land used for the estate consisting of parkland, woodland, and farmland.
 The area was within the designated Metropolitan Green Belt, but an exception was made for the development because of the exceptional housing need in London following the Second World War.

 Reflecting the urgency of the problem, housing was initially prefabricated.
 Construction of 7,631 permanent homes, housing 25,000 people, began in 1948 and was complete by 1958.
 The development is fairly low density with large sections of parkland retained in the centre and edges of the estate.
 The estate was constructed primarily in brick, with mostly terraces of houses and some flats.
 Provision was made for community facilities and three shopping areas were planned to break up the size of the development.
 Some industrial development already existed to the south and adjacent to the A12 road and this was retained.

 Governance

-Harold Hill is located within the Heaton and Gooshays wards, with Heaton covering the west and Gooshays the east.
+Harold Hill is located within the Heaton and Gooshays electoral wards, with Heaton covering the west and Gooshays the east.
 Each ward elects three councillors to Havering London Borough Council.
 All of Harold Hill is within the Hornchurch and Upminster UK Parliament constituency and the Havering and Redbridge London Assembly constituency.